- ZERO TRUST: Not trusting anyone by default

 - Once such cyber software has studied the organization – it tries to detect new anomalies.
-However, any malware that was installed before that – actually receives permission, and is registered as the organization’s routine.
-Cyber companies claim “it is not possible to locate existing software, but we can and will locate it from the date of installation onwards”.
+However, any malware that was installed before receives permission and is registered on the organization’s list of approved software.

 - Not every routine anomaly is a malware or attempted attack, so there are a lot of false positives.

 - At any given moment new malware appears, and most of them will not be detected by these systems.

 Cyber 2.0 software does not perform Detection in this way.
 The system initially defines and marks only those programs that are allowed to move across the network and make use of network resources (about 100 programs out of thousands of programs that exist in the organization’s computers).
 For example: Office software is allowed to be used.
 A screensaver must not move across the network and use network resources.
 Photoshop software – for a certain organization that has not purchased it, is not allowed to move, but for a second organization it is allowed, and a third organization will want to give permission only to a number of computers to use it.
 Software that has not been authorized to roam the network – including any new and unfamiliar software, whether malicious or not, (and any new virus) will be blocked by Cyber 2.0 .
 In addition, the reverse threading system allows our system to check every process that is loaded on the computer and verify by MD5 by size and by SHA whether the file is authentic or not, and whether it is approved to move around the network.